Energy Purchasing: Make Risk Your Advantage, Not Your Obstacle

-When thinking about energy costs, that’s still a cringe-worthy thought.
-Will the east coast experience more hurricanes this summer, affecting my gas prices?
+When thinking about energy costs, that’s still a cringeworthy thought.
+Will the East Coast experience more hurricanes this summer and fall, affecting my gas prices?
 Or will it be cooler than usual, so I don’t have to power as much AC in my warehouse?
 How will weather and market factors impact my energy bill?

 Regardless of how you purchase power and natural gas, there is going to be some level of risk, but there are methods of purchasing both fuels as part of an encompassing energy portfolio that give you the fluidity to minimize the risk of something bad happening while taking advantage of the opportunity that something good might happen.

 Consider asset allocation for a retirement plan: depending on the risk tolerance level of the investor, there is often a percentage of bonds (generally more stable) and a percentage of stocks (generally more fluid), and they work together to come to a much more predictable and consistent overall investment than might be realized by a single investment purchase alone.